JonEilers/genomics/docs/source/genome_assembly.rst

 Scaffolding using Hi-C and Optical Genome mapping
 ----------------------

+Scaffolds consist of contigs which have been assigned a position and orientation relative to other contigs and "glued" together using "N"s.
+These are called "gaps".
+If the distance between the contigs is known, then the gaps will be filled to capture that length.
+However, in some cases the size is unknown and set gap length is inserted.

+Additional information is often needed in order to generate chromosome length scaffolds.
+While there are a number of `different methods <https://academic.oup.com/bib/article/22/5/bbab033/6149347>`_, the most commonly used approach is Hi-C sequencing.
+This approach uses statistical methods applied to chromatin contact information in the Hi-C data to predict location and orientation of contigs.
+However, relying solely on this approach, espeically for large complicated genome, may increase the `likelihood of scaffolding errors <https://www.mdpi.com/2223-7747/12/2/320>`_.
+Physical approaches such as Optical Genome Mapping (OGM) offers a way to further `refine and assign scaffolds to chromosomes <https://jmg.bmj.com/content/60/3/274.abstract>`_.

 * :doc:`Scaffolding Long Read Contigs using Hi-C and Optical Genome Mapping <assembly/long_read_assembly>`